elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/our_first_game.md

 materials and courses available.

 Let's add our SVG code to our Elm view, and we'll walk through how it all fits together.
-At the bottom of the `Game.elm` file, add the following:
+At the bottom of the `Platformer.elm` file, add the following:

 ```elm
 view : Model -> Html Msg